- 12 avril 2019

 The confrontation between Canada and China set off by the detention of Huawei executive Meng Wanzhou has escalated to near-crisis proportions.
 Canadian citizens have been detained, diplomats dismissed, ominous words uttered.
-Blame for the situation has …EN SAVOIR PLUS
+Blame for the situation has been dispersed liberally.
+Canada …EN SAVOIR PLUS

 The US government has revealed more of its hand in its looming legal battle against the Chinese telecommunications giant Huawei.
 Two separate US grand jury indictments against the company were unsealed on Monday, alleging criminal misconduct on the part of …EN SAVOIR PLUS

 China’s apparent use of Canadian detainees as diplomatic bargaining chips is not just a problem for Canada.
 It is a challenge to all countries that seek to uphold the rule of law in their domestic and international affairs.

 The dispute …EN SAVOIR PLUS

 For the last year or so, I have been researching China’s contributions to UN peacekeeping.
 It has been an interesting journey, culminating in a new CIPS report, 30 years of Chinese Peacekeeping, which will be launched on January 24, …EN SAVOIR PLUS

 Canada is currently exploring the parameters permitted under USMCA Article 32.10 for realistic mechanisms to improve its commercial position in the Chinese market.